1. (1) The prophet and his times.

 1. (7-10) Zechariah’s vision of the four horses and their riders.

 a.
-Behold, a man riding on a red horse: Zechariah’s vision is simple enough in what he saw – one man on horseback leading other horses and their riders, “patrolling” to and fro throughout the earth.
-Zechariah sees them among myrtle trees, in a ravine (in the hollow).
+Behold, a man riding on a red horse: Zechariah’s vision was simple enough in what he saw – one man on horseback leading other horses and their riders, patrolling to and fro throughout the earth.
+Zechariah saw them among myrtle trees, in a ravine (in the hollow).

 i.
-Specifically, this reconnaissance mission examines the progress of rebuilding Jerusalem and the other cities of Judah.
-It is here to examine the work of God’s people.
+Specifically, this exploration mission examined the progress of rebuilding Jerusalem and the other cities of Judah.
+Its purpose was to examine the work of God’s people.

 ii.
 “The troop of horsemen were emissaries of the Lord sent on world mission.
 Like the Persian monarchs who used messengers on swift steeds to keep them informed on all matters concerning their empire, so the Lord knew all about the countries of the earth.”
 (Baldwin)